 BIKELANTIS is an exploration of how cycling is changing communities.
 The documentary explores more than 20 cities and looks at bike shops, bike sharing, city planning, competition, advocacy, bike touring and many other topics affecting cyclists nationwide.
-Lafayette, Indiana is featured as a vibrant cycling community where biking is evolving and Hood Ride Bicycle Shop in Phoenix, Arizona is showcased as an example of a fully realized bicycle habitat.
+Lafayette, Indiana is featured as a vibrant, cycling community where biking is evolving and the Hood Ride Bicycle Shop in Phoenix, Arizona is showcased as an example of a fully realized bicycle habitat.

-BIKELANTIS envisions a bike universe with a strong sense of community that is part of a healthier, creative lifestyle with a global capacity for compassion between neighbors and ultimately bike friendliness.
+BIKELANTIS envisions a bike universe with a strong sense of community that is part of a healthier, creative lifestyle with a global capacity for compassion between neighbors and ultimately, bike friendliness.

-Emmanuel Cervantes, 35, of Lafayette, Indiana, passed away on May 15, 2014.
+Shorty after completing principal photography, Emmanuel Cervantes, 35, of Lafayette, Indiana, passed away on May 15, 2014.
 He was affectionately known as “Manny” to his friends and family.
 While Manny is no longer with us, his dream to uncover and redeem this Bikelantis-Utopia lives on.

 Manny was the type of person we often don’t come across.
 He was an artist, philosopher, visionary, and adventurer.
 He loved his life and lived it to the fullest.
 He found beauty where it’s often overlooked and was always filled with hope for a better tomorrow.
 When he walked into a room, it was immediately consumed with positive energy.
 His laugh and smile were contagious.